• Skip to primary navigation

 mix peanut butter, butter and powdered sugar in bowl

 When the mixture is nice and creamy, add your crushed graham crackers, chocolate chips and a little bit of cocoa powder.
-The cocoa powder is optional, but it add a little extra chocolate flavor.

 mix graham crackers into peanut butter

-Use a spatula to smooth the chocolate over the peanut butter layer.
-Then, pop the pan into the fridge for about 30 minutes or until it's firm enough to cut.
+Pour melted chocolate on top of the peanut butter layer.
+Use a spatula to smooth the chocolate evenly over the bottom layer.
+Then, pop the pan into the fridge for about 30 minutes or until it’s firm enough to cut.

 pour melted chocolate over peanut butter bars